punctum-im/protocol-old/SPEC.md

 }
 ```

-## Servers
+## Conferences

-> :warning: DO NOT confuse servers with instances or group DMs!

-A server is a group comprising of any amount of text and voice channels.
-Users can join a server, and roles can be given to them.
+A conference is a group comprising of any amount of text and voice channels.
+Users can join a conference, and roles can be given to them.
 These roles can have certain permissions assigned to them.

 ## Channels

-Channels are channels of communication that can be nested within servers or stay standalone as group DMs.
+Channels are channels of communication that can be nested within conferences or stay standalone as group DMs.
 There are three types of channels: text channels, media channels (voice and video chat) and direct message channels.

 Channels have the ``object-type`` of ``channel``.

 ### Text channels

 Text channels have the ``channel-type`` of ``text``.
 They are capable of storing messages.

-Text channels MUST be attached to a server.
-The server the channel is placed in is stored in the ``parent-server`` value.
+Text channels MUST be attached to a conference.
+The conference the channel is placed in is stored in the ``parent-conference`` value.

 ### Media channels

 Media channels have the ``channel-type`` of ``media``.
 They are used for transport of voice and video.
-They MUST be attached to a server.
-The server the channel is placed in is stored in the ``parent-server`` value.
+They MUST be attached to a conference.
+The conference the channel is placed in is stored in the ``parent-conference`` value.

 > TODO: How is audio and video going to be transported?
 Do some research on this.